Canon 2000D vs Leica M10

 |Leica M Typ 240« »||Y||stereo||mono||-||-||-||2.0||Y||-||-||Leica M Typ 240|

-Both the 2000D and the M10 are recent models that feature in their makers' current product line-up.
+Both the 2000D and the M10 are recent models that are part of the current product line-up.
 The M10 replaced the earlier Leica M Typ 262, while the 2000D followed on from the Canon 1300D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 Review summary: Canon 2000D vs Leica M10